Chiang Rai

 • City Center (Clock Tower & Night Bazaar)

-City Center is where most visitors end up, partly because it is one of the few parts of Chiang Rai that still works well without constant transport planning.
-The Night Bazaar, Clock Tower, massage shops, and tour offices all sit within walking distance, along with plenty of guesthouses that know exactly who they are catering to.
-Evenings get noisy around the bazaar and Jet Yod Road, but the city shuts down earlier than people expect and food stalls start packing up not long after dinner.
-Stay a few streets back from the main roads and it gets quieter fast.
+City Center is where most visitors should start, because it is one of the few parts of Chiang Rai that works without constant ride planning.
+The Night Bazaar, Clock Tower, massage shops, tour offices, laundry counters, and guesthouses all sit close enough to stitch together on foot.
+Evenings get noisy around the bazaar and Jet Yod Road, but the city quiets earlier than newcomers expect.
+Stay a few streets back from the main roads and it settles down fast.

 • Riverside (Mae Kok River)